-Priority Focus Area: In-school arts education
+Priority Focus Area: Arts education

 A child’s regular participation in the arts substantially promotes healthy human development.
-Important outcomes of arts involvement include: promotion of creativity and analytical thinking, coordination and mind-body agility, language development, educational advancement, mental health, and positive social expression and confidence.
+Important outcomes of arts involvement include: promotion of creativity and analytical thinking, coordination and mind-body agility, language development, educational advancement, improved mental health, and positive social expression and confidence.

 These positive outcomes are best achieved when a child’s involvement in the arts occurs over a prolonged period of time, is sequential and builds increased awareness and skills, and involves active engagement through direct participation.
-Arts education is an important vehicle for getting children involved in the arts, and is most effective when it is fully integrated into the classroom.
+Arts education is an important vehicle for getting children involved in the arts, and is most effective when it is fully integrated into the core curriculum.
 This philosophy pertains to general or specialized arts education programs focused on dance, music, theater, visual arts, and literary arts.

 Cuts in funding, focus on STEM (science, technology, engineering, and mathematics) curricula, and the requirements of standardized testing have significantly reduced the arts in education.
 Parents, teachers, and administrators in affluent Long Beach neighborhoods have made up for this deficit through contributions, volunteering, and fundraising for special programming and facilities in their local schools as well as ensuring the availability of afterschool arts classes and enrichment.